Specific Disability Populations and Children At-Risk

 Office of Special Education Programs

-- Eligibility Determinations for Children with a visual impairment (2017): This memorandum policy letter from OSEP provides additional guidance to assist states with supporting their local education agencies in reaching appropriate eligibility determinations for children with a visual impairment disability, including blindness.
+Eligibility Determinations for Children with a visual impairment (2017) is a memorandum policy letter from OSEP that provides additional guidance to assist states with supporting their local education agencies in reaching appropriate eligibility determinations for children with a visual impairment disability, including blindness.
 Links to resources are included to help states examine their procedures that relate to the identification and evaluation of children with this disability.

 Prevent Blindness